Health and Safety

 - most caravan and camping parks are open

 A full list of current restrictions and the latest health advice is available at NSW.gov.au

-If you break any of the rules in NSW you may receive a fine or penalty.
+A breach of the Public Health Orders in NSW may result in a fine or penalty.

 At this time, only Australian citizens, residents and immediate family members are permitted to travel to Australia.
 All travellers arriving in Australia must self-isolate in a designated facility (such as a hotel) for 14 days in their port of arrival.
 See Australian Border Force for more information.